plerup/makeEspArduino/README.md

 It is also possible to dump and recreate the complete file system from the device via the rule **dump_fs**.
 The corresponding flash section will be extracted and the individual files recreated in a directory in the build structure.

+#### Specifying custom partition schemes

+You may wish to specify a custom partitioning table, as defined in the [ESP32 docs](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-guides/partition-tables.html).
+You can do this by changing the **PART_FILE** variable in your make file.
+By default `$(ESP_ROOT)/tools/partitions/default.csv` will be used.

 #### Additional flash I/O operations